Goal

 This time beat 1 of measure 3 is red.

 What about measures who have notes on spots that are not directly on a beat?
-Can we start on those notes?
-That answer is of course yes!
-We do so with a thing called subdivisions.
+How do we talk about the location of those notes?
+We do so with a thing called

 Subdivisions

-Here the measure is filled with eighth notes, we have 4 beats outlined and 4 ands.
+Here the measure is filled with eighth notes, 4 of them land on the start of the beat and 4 land on the "ands".
 It would be counted out loud as “1 and 2 and 3 and 4” and written “1 + 2 + 3 + 4”.
-If I asked for the “and of 2” that would mean go to beat 2 and select the note that lands on the “and” immediately after 2, which is red in the picture.
+If I asked for the “and of 2” that would mean go to beat 2 and select the note that lands on the half way point of beat 2, which is red in the picture.

-If I said go to “beat 4”, that means go to the note that lands directly on beat 4, which is the second to last 8th note.
+If I said go to “beat 4”, that means go to the note that lands on the start of beat 4, which is the second to last 8th note.

 Now we can specify up to the halfway point of a beat.
 Before we move on let's go over rests.